15 Simple Hacks to Save Money on Amazon This Christmas

 In fact, Rakuten gives you $10 just to sign up.

 9. Trade it in

 I love getting rid of junk around the house.
 When I can make money on that junk, it’s even better.
 If you have old electronics, tablets, wearables, books, etc. you can send them into Amazon to get cash back in the form of a gift card.

 You can’t just send in your junk, so keep the following in mind:

 - It must be in working condition

-- If your item is not listed in the trade-in store then they won’t accept it
+- If they don’t list your item in the trade-in store, then they won’t accept it

 - It takes up to ten days to receive payment